LrGeometry/Certificates-of-Authenticity/README.md

 mapping(uint256=>uint256) public TotalSupply; Total number of Tokens of a given ID

-mapping(uint256=>uint256) MintableTokens; Remaining tokens that can be minted of a particular ID
+mapping(uint256=>uint256) public MintableTokens; Remaining tokens that can be minted of a particular ID

 mapping (uint256 => address) public creators; Initial Minter of a token.
 Has the ability to mint an extra  number of tokens specified in the initial token creation.